Share with Care: Understanding the Insurance Risks of the Sharing Economy

 If you are offering rides to paying customers through a Transportation Network Company (TNC), such as Uber or Lyft, Wisconsin law requires that you have insurance coverage that goes beyond the typical personal policy.
 Before driving for a TNC, you should contact your personal auto insurer and determine what coverage, if any, will be available while offering rides in your covered vehicle.
 You should also review any contract you have with a lienholder to ensure that you are not violating the terms of such an agreement.

 Be sure to review the TNC's commercial policy to find out what is covered and what is not.
 Uber and Lyft also offer contingent collision and comprehensive coverage that takes effect when the driver accepts a ride request or has a passenger in the vehicle.
 However, drivers must elect to purchase and add these coverages to their personal auto insurance.
-Some personal auto insurers may not offer the additionally required insurance.
+Some personal auto insurers may not offer the additional required insurance.

 It's important to note that even if you have the required liability coverage, it may not protect you against physical damage to your vehicle while you are logged into a TNC's digital network.
-This gap in coverage could be especially problematic if you have not paid off the loan on your vehicle.
+This coverage gap could be especially problematic if you have not paid off the loan on your vehicle.
 Driving your car without physical damage protection could violate the terms of the loan agreement between you and your lender.
 If you total your vehicle in an accident while driving for a TNC, your loss may not be covered, and you might still owe your lender the balance of your loan.

 TNC coverage typically only applies while you have the app turned on.
 Freelance rides may not be covered.
 If you have turned off the app or you accept a street hail, you may not be covered.
 Failure to maintain the appropriate coverage could result in fines or loss of your license.